mnemnion/JLpeg.jl/Plans.md

 This is the easiest way to demonstrate that the Unicode sets aren't producing any garbage or characters that obviously don't belong to the set.

+- [ ]  Generate Primitives
+  - [ ]  Generate PSets
+    - [ ]  Full generator
+    - [ ]  Random-character generator
+  - [ ]  Generate PChar
+  - [ ]  Generate PAny(1)
+    - [ ]  Random version should produce Unicode characters, some restricted ranges.
+- [ ] Generate repetition
+  - [ ]  "full reps" can expand every member within a set (when allowed, aka n ≥ 0)
+  - [ ]  It would be fun to special case S"AZ"^+n, S"az"^+n, and variations, such
+         that in a grammar they give back a word from lorem ipsum.

 ### Multiset Test Conversion

 Is easy: we have OpFail everywhere it can fail other than the vectorized
-instructions: we replace the end vectors with TestMultiVec (doesn't exist yet but obvious opcode is obvious) and swap the OpFails with jumps to the next Choice.
+instructions: we replace the end vectors with TestMultiVec (doesn't exist yet but obvious opcode is obvious) and swap the OpFails with jumps to the next Choice, put an `IAny (1)` at the end, done.

+We're probably going to have to assume that MultiSet codes aren't disjoint with other choices though, although.... with the PDiff thing we'll have a way of differing two PSets by value, we don't have to examine the bytecode directly.